Hippo-designs/req_cassette/docs/REQ_LLM_INTEGRATION.md

 **Available modes:**

-- `:record_missing` (**recommended**) - Records if cassette doesn't exist,
-  replays if it does.
-Accumulates all interactions safely.
+- `:record` (default) - Records if cassette/interaction doesn't exist, replays if it does.
+Safely accumulates all interactions.
 - `:replay` - Only replay from cassette, error if missing (great for CI)
-- `:record` - Always hit network and overwrite cassette ⚠️ **Overwrites on each request - use only for single-request tests**
 - `:bypass` - Ignore cassettes entirely, always use network

 ## Examples